TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

+More information to come on using macro variables as part of a column name.

 #### @IF

 SQLMesh's `@IF` macro allows components of a SQL query to change based on the result of a logical condition.